-Mediation is a method where separating spouses or partners will sit down with an impartial mediator who will facilitate negotiations.
-The mediator can’t make a decision for you and will usually suggest that each party gets legal advice before finalising any agreement and having it put into a binding order.
+In mediation separating spouses, partners or parents will sit down with an impartial mediator who will facilitate negotiations.
+The mediator does not impose an outcome but will help and support you to come to a resolution that you are both content with.
+The mediator may suggest that each party gets legal advice before finalising any agreement and possibly having it put into a binding court order.
 We have a team of mediators available to deal with both children and financial matters.

 Collaborative law is a process where clients and their solicitors commit to working cooperatively to reach a fair solution without involving the court.
 These matters are dealt with in a number of roundtable meetings in comfortable settings with both solicitors working with their clients to try and reach a solution that is fair and works for the family.
 We have trained Collaborative Lawyers who will be happy to discuss these alternatives with you.

-Arbitration is an option that is becoming increasingly popular.
+Arbitration is an option that is similar to the court process.
 It is similar to the court process.
 An independent arbitrator is agreed and appointed to adjudicate on any issues.
 While the arbitrator has to be paid for, the advantage is that it is a process that will be far quicker than going through the courts, is entirely private and the arbitrator can deal with discrete issues.

 For initial advice or to arrange a meeting with one of our team, please email email@example.com or contact 020 7631 4141 and ask to speak to our Family team.